-- \ Performing Arts refer to folk, traditional, classical and contemporary forms of dance, music (pop/rock concerts included) and theatre - ^ Figures include tickets sold through ticketing service providers like SISTIC.
-It does not include tickets sold through other site-specific or independent ticketing service providers.
+- Performing Arts refer to folk, traditional, classical and contemporary forms of dance, music (pop/rock concerts included) and theatre.
+Performing arts events may be held live, accessed digitally through electronic media or the Internet, or be held in a hybrid format with both in-person and digital modes of access.
+Digital performing arts events include formats such as live-streamed performances and streaming pre-recorded videos of performances etc. Events such as book launches, competitions, conferences, masterclasses, workshops etc are excluded. - ^ Figures include tickets sold through ticketing service providers like SISTIC and APACTix.
+It does not include tickets sold through Ticketcharge/Tickets.com and other site-specific or independent ticketing service providers.